 LASIK causes little discomfort during and after surgery.
 Vision improvement is rapid, and many people are able to go back to work within 1 to 3 days.

 Complications include possible flap-related problems and long-term thinning and bulging of the cornea (ectasia).
-If a flap problem develops, surgery is stopped but sometimes may be tried again after about 6 months.
-One potential flap problem is a flap dislocation, usually occurring only after severe eye injury and causing blurry vision.
+If a flap problem develops during surgery, the surgery is stopped but sometimes may be tried again after about 6 months.
+Another flap problem is a flap dislocation, which usually occurs after a severe eye injury and causes blurry vision.
 This problem can often be fixed with immediate treatment.
-Very rarely, flap problems develop when, for example, a flap heals with ridges causes blurring or star bursts or halos.
-If these flap problems cannot be corrected, they can permanently impair function, such as driving at night unless a rigid contact lens is used.
+Very rarely, flap problems develop when, for example, a flap heals with ridges and causes blurring or star bursts or halos Glare and Halos A number of other symptoms and problems can affect the eyes, including changes in the appearance of the eyes, color blindness, dry eyes, glare and halos, impaired depth perception, itchy eyes... read more .
+If these flap problems cannot be corrected, they can permanently impair function (such as driving at night) unless a rigid contact lens is used.
 Ectasia can cause blurring, increased nearsightedness, and irregular astigmatism.
 Other complications include severe, intermittent blurring resulting from dry eyes and, rarely, vision-threatening infection or inflammation of the cornea.

 People who have any conditions that prevent them from having refractive surgery, as well as those who have thin corneas or a loose corneal surface layer, may not be good candidates for LASIK.